NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/Brain_Tumour_Segment/README.md

 ## Objective
 1. Visualize Tumour
 2. Learn the features of SegmentEditor
+3. Learn features of module_segment_statistics
-3. Introduce SegmentEditor features into existing scripted extension
+4. Introduce SegmentEditor features into existing scripted extension
-4. Troubleshoot
+5. Troubleshoot

 ## Approach and Plan